 The company´s federal tax number (CNPJ) is automatically assigned with the company registration.
 With this tax number, a company will be able to open a corporate bank account.

 Other registrations will be required depending on the type of business activities that the company is involved with.
 All companies will need to register with the Brazilian Labor Ministry to be able to hire employees.

 In accordance with Brazilian law, all foreign capital flows must be registered with the Brazilian Central Bank (ROF Procedure).
 For example, if a capital contribution comes from outside of the Brazilian jurisdiction, the investor must go through a registration procedure with the Central Bank.

 All companies will need to adhere to Brazilian accounting and taxation requirements which are mandatory by law.
 Since 2012, Brazil has implemented international accounting rules (IFRS rule).

 Need Personalised Advice?

 With the right knowledge and local support, your business venture in Brazil will be successful.
 Biz Latin Hub has an experienced team who can support the execution of your Brazilian business plans.
-In case you have any further questions or would like personalised advice, reach out to Bruno, our Country Manager at [email protected].
+In case you have any further questions or would like personalised advice, feel free to contact us now.